Solar Halos – Defining The "Rings" Around The Sun

-On some odd occasions, while looking up at the sky, one may notice a hazy rainbow-colored ring around the sun.
-This phenomenon is called a solar halo or 22-degree halo, but what exactly is this occurrence?
+Occasionally, when looking up at the sky, you may notice a hazy rainbow-coloured ring around the sun.
+This phenomenon is better known as a solar or 22-degree halo, but what is this occurrence?

-These multi-colored optical phenomena can occur quite frequently and are not an unfamiliar sight, yet very few people really know what exactly these rings around the sun are or how they are formed.
+These optical phenomena can occur quite frequently and are not an unfamiliar sight, yet very few people really know what exactly they are or how they are formed.

 This article examines what these rings (or solar halos) are and how they are created.
 It also looks at its characteristics and the conditions surrounding it.